Ritij-cpu/IPLSync/README.md

 ## Open to Contributors

-We welcome contributions from developers who are passionate about IPL analytics or data science.
+I welcome contributions from developers who are passionate about IPL analytics or data science.
 You can:

 - Fix bugs or improve existing functionality.
 - Add new APIs or enhance existing ones.